Manage Training Workflow, 3D Visualizations, Ollama Integration and Model Artifact Clean Up

 Experiment tracking and collaboration platform for machine learning projects.

-Dashboard: Flask API ↔ Real-time Updates ↔ 3D Visualizations ↔ System Monitoring
+Dashboard: Flask API ↔ Phase-1/2/3 controls ↔ real-time updates ↔ 3D visualizations ↔ system monitoring

 🚀 Built for Production-Ready LLM Training